Java HashMap nested generics with wildcards -

 **multi-level wildcards* should read top-down. first read outermost type. if yet again paramaterized type, go deep inside type of parameterized type. understanding of meaning of concrete parameterized type , wildcard parameterized type plays key role in understand how use them. example:

-list<? extends number> list; // wildcard parameterized type list<number> list2; // concrete parameterized type of non-generic type list<list<? extends number>> list3; // *concrete paramterized type* of *wildcard parameterized type*. list<? extends list<number>> list4; // *wildcard parameterized type*
+list<? extends number> list; // wildcard parameterized type list<number> list2; // concrete parameterized type of non-generic type list<list<? extends number>> list3; // *concrete paramterized type* of *wildcard parameterized type*. list<? extends list<number>> list4; // *wildcard parameterized type* first 2 pretty clear.

-take @ 3rd one. how interpret declaration? think, type of elements can go inside list. elements capture-convertible list<? extends number>
+take @ 3rd one. how interpret declaration? think, type of elements can go inside list. elements capture-convertible list<? extends number>, can go inside outer list:

 references: